 Our team often receives enquiries about surveillance technology including body worn video, ANPR and unmanned aerial systems.
 Advice about these technologies is provided in the updated version of the CCTV code of practice.
 The code sets out the Information Commissioner’s recommendations on how organisations can process personal data within the legal requirements of the Data Protection Act when using these technologies.

-Guidance about data protection concerns and BMV was also produced by The College of Policing in August 2014.
+Guidance about data protection concerns and BWV was also produced by The College of Policing in August 2014.

 You may also be interested in reading our guide on the responsible recreational use of drones – also called unmanned aerial systems (UAS) or unmanned aerial vehicles (UAVs).